kalashkovpaul/bmstu-modeling/README.md

-# Modeling course, BMSTU IU7, VI semester, 2023
+# Modeling course, ICS7 (IU7) of BMSTU, 2022-2023 (VI and VII terms)

-Lab 01 - DONE
-Lab 02 - DONE
+TODO: description of labs